mb-dir/upcoming-events/README.md

 - [**v.1.5.0**](https://github.com/mb-dir/upcoming-events/releases/tag/v.1.5.0).
 A new feature - dark mode on page.

+## My comments

+- In my opinion the structure of the files is too complicated, before I started work at this project I have been thinking that splitting structure would be fine, but it is too splitted and very unreadable.

+- The graphical interface is simple, but(for me) also very clearly and intuitive, so I am happy with it.

+- Unfortunately I cannot say the same about git history, it could be clearer(especially commit messages).
+Pushing commits like "update readme.md" directly to master branch was not the best idea.
+The idea with the versions of the project is interesting, and in my opinion good, but version relases should be better descripted.

 ## License

 This project is licensed under the MIT License